alyssamarie0107/user-thread-lib150/REPORT.md

 In our uthread implementation, we first declared the possible states a thread can have using `enum` so that the thread states can be set to numerical values.
 We also have a structure that represents a TCB.
-Inside the `struct` we have the user-level thread context, pointer to a thread stack, and a threat state defined in the stucture.
+Inside the `struct` we have the user-level thread context, pointer to a thread stack, and a thread state defined in the stucture.
 We also have a global queue called `ready_queue` and have three global structure pointers called `prev`, `next`, and `running_thread_ptr`.